gsi99/tracking-projects/preadvice-main/readme.txt

 This replaces the pre-advice-main-original.
-Its on github remote at second-sandpit.
+Its on github remote at tracking-projects-master.

 Copied preadvicesplitter.xml and preadvicetransformer.xml to D:\spring\spring-xd-1.0.0.M4\xd\modules\processor